ROCm/rocPyDecode/docs/reference/structures.rst

 Rect structure
 ==============

-The Rect structure provides the left-top and bottom-right coordinates of the area of interest to the...
+The Rect structure provides the top-left and bottom-right coordinates of the area of interest to be passed to the rocPyDecode APIs.

 - **left**: Integer value contains the left column of a rectangle
 - **top**: Integer value contains the top row of a rectangle